framasoft/ep_mypads/README.md

 ## Installation

 At the moment, MyPads is publicly available on NPM.
 So you can install it from etherpad administration.
+You may need a reboot of your etherpad instance after the plugin install.
 WARNING: if you uninstall MyPads, all its data will be definitely *removed*.

 ### Manual install